 If you are not certified in special education or have not taken an overview course in special education, you must also complete a survey of exceptionalities course to become a teacher of students with visual impairments (TVI).
 You will need to coordinate your specific needs with your university advisor.

 In addition to the common courses, the O&M program of study requires additional coursework.
 SFA and TTU address the same competencies; however they arrange their courses a bit differently.

-If you already hold a VI certificate and were trained at a university and have already taken the common courses, you will not need to take them again.
+If you already hold a VI certificate and were trained at a university, have already taken the common courses, and have worked in the field since you competed your training, you will not need to take them again.
 Most districts do not require O&M specialists to hold an educational certificate.